 The Legacy Project Projects

-The OLV Legacy Project Team is excited to announce the implementation of four projects that will enhance our parish, school, and community: Our Lady of Victory Grotto, Rosary Walk, Outdoor Classroom, and Children’s Playscape.
-Our hope is to implement each project during the 175th anniversary of our Parish.
+The OLV Legacy Project Team is excited to announce four projects that enhanced our parish, school, and community: Our Lady of Victory Grotto, Rosary Walk, Outdoor Classroom, and Children’s Playscape.

 Where it all began